 Four traffic volume scenarios, encompassing a wide range of traffic patterns, were developed and used during the evaluation process.
-The traffic volume scenarios are listed in Table 1.
-Traffic demand from the left-side intersection is quite heavy for scenario A. All approaches have heavy movements in scenario D. Maximum ramp leftturn volume was set as 400 vph, but the range was 300 - 350 vph for most cases except for the right-side intersection of scenario A. It was assumed that U-turn traffic from the frontage road approaches was 20 percent of the left-turn volume.
+The traffic volume scenarios are listed in \Table 1\rangle.
+Traffic demand from the left-side intersection is quite heavy for scenario A. All approaches have heavy movements in scenario D. Maximum ramp left-turn volume was set as 400vph, but the range was 300 - 350vph for most cases.
+It was assumed that U-turn traffic from the frontage road approaches was 20 percent of the left-turn volume.